open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 * Once you have finished step 8, sync your community with the nation (as you did in Step 7 - [Nation Planet tab](mi-nation.md)).

   Next thing is to add yourself to the virtual intern list found in [mi-team.md](mi-team.md) and create a pull request.
-Message us ("@.giddie", "@dogi" and "@vi-mobile") in the Discord channel so that we can set up a meeting and add you to the team as soon as possible.
+Message us ("@okurole_25668", "@dogi" and "@vi-mobile") in the Discord channel so that we can set up a meeting and add you to the team as soon as possible.
   Make sure to read through the [intern orientation document](mi-intern-orientation.md) before the meeting.